theothernt/AerialViews/README.md

 adb shell
 ```

-> [!NOTE]
-> The first time you connect to your Android TV device, you will need to "allow" the connection.
+> :information_source: The first time you connect to your Android TV device, you will need to "allow" the connection.

 Next, set Aerial Views as the default screensaver…